 In 1993 I became a member of the British Acupuncture Council (BAcC).
 I completed a Master's degree in research methods from Kings College University of London in 1994.

 I started up my own practice, 'The Treatment Room', in 1998, situated in a creative media hub in Shoreditch near the City of London, where I still have a vibrant private practice.
 During my career I have held many roles, for example I was a member of the Education Committee of the British Acupuncture Council, being part of the working party that developed the first syllabus for Education Guidelines for Acupuncture as well as running a Consensus Building Exercise on Unity in Diversity for the membership of the BAcC.
 I am a fellow of the Higher Education Academy.

 I currently lecture in Chinese medicine: Acupuncture, at all levels of the undergraduate and Master's courses.
 I’m the module leader in Chinese medicine: Principles, Strategies and Treatment, Course Leader for the Acupuncture Masters and hold the position of Clinical Supervisor in the University Polyclinic.

 I am a member of 'EASTmedicine' and 'Patient Outcomes in Health' research groups at Westminster.
 In the summer of 2013 I presented at the University of Westminster Summer School on the Ethics and clinical application of Acupuncture for Stroke Care and in September 2013 I gave an oral presentation and paper on the Pericardium Xin Bao at the IASTAM conference in Korea.
-I am currently enrolled in MPhil/PhD at The Middlesex University.
+I am currently enrolled in PhD with Nanjing University through the Shu Lan Institute.

 For details of all my research outputs, visit my WestminsterResearch profile.